 If your child has braces and also plays a sport, you should immediately invest in a mouthguard.
 Although standard mouthguards and orthodontic mouthguards share some characteristics, they are not the same.
 You will need a device designed to fit children who wear braces.
-The following will help you find the right orthodontic mouthguard in Conroe, Texas.
+The following tips will help you find the right orthodontic mouthguard.
 Our dentists at Lovett Dental Conroe are available to help you and your child properly prepare to avoid injury during the upcoming athletic season.
-The top-notch dentists at Lovett Dental Conroe provide dental services in Conroe, Texas, including specially fitted mouthguards for orthodontic patients.
+The top-notch dentists at Lovett Dental Conroe provide dental services, including specially fitted mouthguards for orthodontic patients.

 Seek Dental Services at Lovett Dental Conroe

 In addition to fitting our children and adult orthodontic patients with suitable mouthguards, we offer an extensive list of dental services for the entire family.
 Not only can we help you achieve your ideal smile through orthodontics and cosmetic dentistry, but we can also heal and repair problems with your teeth and gums.
 Our top priority is maintaining your oral health to prevent problems in the future.
 Our services include:

 - Routine cleanings and exams

 - Dental fillings for cracks, chips, and cavities

 - Root canals to treat infections and damage

 - Dental crowns for protection and restoration

 Orthodontic Mouthguards For Kids Who Play Sports